-The TCP/IP Services software requires 65 global sections and 8100 global pagelets.
+The TCP/IP Services software requires at least 160 global sections and 12,000 global pagelets be available.
+The minimum requirement is affected by the number of services you enable.

 To check the number of available global pagelets and global sections, enter WRITE commands with the F\$GETSYI lexical functions.
 The following is an example from an OpenVMS Alpha system: